hfloresr/Sandhog/docs/status.md

 ## Approach

 We consider the task in which our agent interacts with the Minecraft environment by making sequence of actions, observations, and receiving rewards.
 At each time step, the agent selects an action $$a_t$$ from the action space, $$\mathcal{A} = \{turn left, turn right, step forward\}$$.
-The agent observses an image $$x_t \in \mathbb{R}^{d}$$ from the emulator, which is a vector of pixel values representing the current screen frame.
+The agent observes an image $$x_t \in \mathbb{R}^{d}$$ from the emulator, which is a vector of pixel values representing the current screen frame.
+The agent also receives a reward $$r_t$$ representing the change in gamee score.
+Although the game score depends on the previous sequence of actions and observations, immediate rewards are described as:

-The game uses a 9x9 grid board.
-We model the problem as a Markov Decision Process (MDP) where

-1. The actions are
-    * Turn right
-    * Turn left
-    * Move forward one step
-2. The rewards are
   * +5 for exiting through a gate
   * +25 for catching the pig
-    * -1 for each action, and
+  * -1 for each action
-3. The states are agent's position on the board (x, y).

 State Space: